 Landscaping within a road reserve is otherwise known as streetscaping.
 This applies to all proposed road reserve landscape design or works in any part of the transportation corridor (in respect to both existing and proposed roads, including any subdivision or where required as a condition of subdivision consent).
 For design purposes refer to Council’s streetscape strategy or policy.

 For transportation corridors where speeds are greater than 50km/hr, landscape design is to consider potential for errant vehicles to strike objects and landscape which increases the likelihood of crash severity.
-Frangibility of proposed trees and features is to be considered.
+Frangibility and setbacks of proposed trees and features is to be considered.
+Other considerations are the safety for staff undertaking maintenance work, the associated costs of traffic management but also the added benefit of trees stopping or slowing down out of control traffic crossing into the opposing lane.

 Visibility splay requirements